artikrh/PsAutomation/README.md

 `$ sudo service network-manager restart`

 ### arp-spoof-detect.sh
-* Determines wether you are an ARP spoofing targeted or no (by unique sorting ARP table)
+* Determines wether you are an ARP spoofing targete or no by unique sorting ARP table
 * If ARP spoofing is detected, script offers bringning down internet interfaces

 Usage: